The Many Masks Of Boris Midney

 Beautiful Bend (Beautiful Bend: 1978)

-The luxurious, eleven-minute "Make That Feeling Come Again" is gorgeous, and I'm looking for the full album.
+The luxurious, eleven-minute "Make That Feeling Come Again" is gorgeous, perhaps my favorite single Midney work, and "Ah-Do It" is amusingly single-minded.

 (DBW)